eecheng87/mode-switch-stat/README.md

 # CPU mode switch statistics

 The `mode-switch-stat` tool measures the cost of CPU mode switch, the round trip between user and kernel mode.
-At present, this tool supports `x86_64` architecture only, and it would be useful to understand the performance impact to defense against Meltdown and Spectre vulnerability.
+At present, this tool supports `x86_64` and `aarch64` (ARMv8) architectures, and it would be useful to understand the performance impact to defense against Meltdown and Spectre vulnerability.

 ## Background: Meltdown and Spectre